Privlko/stata/documents/gwas2prs.md

 ```net install gwas2prs,                from(https://raw.github.com/ricanney/stata/master/code/g/) replace```
 # Syntax
 ```gwas2prs, name(filename) reference(filename)```

+- ```name``` is the output name for the file
+- ```reference``` is the location of the allele frequency file ```reference```_frq.dta file. note, do not include "_frq.dta" in the filename location - this is assumed.
+To create *_frq.dta, use ```bim2frq```

 # Description
 This program formats GWAS summary data ready for use in the PRS program ```profilescore```.
+GWAS summary files come in all shapes and sizes.
+Therefore, we are not able to provide a one-size-fits-all.
+Some user interaction is required.
+The GWAS summary file needs to be imported and the following variables identifued and renamed (where applicable).
 The GWAS summary data requires the following variables;

 1. ```chr``` - chromosome code
 2. ```bp``` - chromosome location (hg19 +1)
 3. ```a1``` - allele 1 variable